 As a result of the merger in 2013 between Capricor and Nile, the Company recorded \$1.5 million as in-process research and development in accordance with Financial Accounting Standards Board ("FASB") Accounting Standards Codification ("ASC") 805, Business Combinations.
 The in-process research and development asset is subject to impairment testing until completion or abandonment of research and development efforts associated with the project.
 The Company reviews intangible assets at least annually for possible impairment.
 Intangible assets are reviewed for possible impairment between annual tests if an event occurs or circumstances change that would more likely than not reduce the fair value of the reporting unit below its carrying value.
 In February 2017, the Company announced the termination of its development program for Cenderitide and CU-NP.
-As of December 31, 2016, the Company deemed the in-process research and development assets to be impaired.
-During the year ended December 31, 2016, the Company recognized an impairment expense of \$1.5 million.
-For the six month periods ended June 30, 2017 and 2016, no impairment expense was recognized within the statement of operations and comprehensive loss.
+As of December 31, 2016, the Company recognized an impairment expense of \$1.5 million.
+For the nine month periods ended September 30, 2017 and 2016, no impairment expense was recognized within the statement of operations and comprehensive loss.